InfernoCoder11/Trading-Comm-Fest/README.md

 # Trading-Comm-Fest
-An application to mainatin records of stocks and teams, and share transactions.
+An application to maintain records of stocks and teams, and share transactions.